 There are lots of anecdotal reports about people regulating their blood glucose levels using a very low carb, ketogenic diet.
 And it makes a lot of sense that reducing carbohydrate intake would reduce the need for insulin.

-Going keto while on a diabetes medication can cause diabetic ketoacidosis for some people. [case study][case study][case study][case study] If you are going to try a big dietary change, talk with your doctor and know what the warning signs are for negative side effects.
+Caution: Going keto while on a diabetes medication could cause diabetic ketoacidosis. [case study][case study][case study][case study] If you are going to try a big dietary change, talk with your doctor first and know what the warning signs are for negative side effects.